Centrepoint (charity): History

-Diana, Princess of Wales, was formerly Centrepoint's patron and its current Patron is her son, the Prince of Wales.
+Diana, Princess of Wales, was formerly Centrepoint's patron.
+In 2005 Centrepoint became Prince William's first patronage.

 Its ambassadors include the Radio 1 DJ Sara Cox, the fashion model Lady Kitty Spencer, the actress Lisa Maxwell, and the journalist and presenter Kirsty Young.
+One of the first people Centrepoint helped was Sandy Marks, who went on to be the Mayor of Islington in 1996.

 Activities

-Through its accommodation, Centrepoint provides approximately 1,200 bed spaces nationwide.
+Through its accommodation, Centrepoint provides approximately 1,200 bed spaces nationwide across England.
 Additional support services include a skills and employability team and a mental health team.
 Specialists within the skills and employability team help support young people back into education, training or employment, and the teaching of life skills.
 Centrepoint also runs volunteering schemes, such as mentoring, which pairs a person with a young person for 12 months.
 It currently works with almost 100 mentors.

+In 2017, Centrepoint launched a helpline that offers instant advice to abuse victims and young people who can no longer stay in the family home.
+During the first six months, more than 1,600 young people contacted the helpline.

+The organization helps support over 16,000 young people every year.

+In 2023, Prince William inaugurated a new Centrepoint housing facility in Peckham (south-east London).
+This housing is designed to accommodate young adults aged 18 to 24, providing them with affordable living arrangements where rent is limited to one-third of their take-home pay.
+Residents must either hold a job or be engaged in a full-time apprenticeship.

+In July 2023, Centrepoint launched a £150,000 brand refresh, including an updated website and logo with the slogan "Ending youth homelessness," aiming to centralize resources for young people.